 The SPC setting in the Assigns file controls which chemical mechanism is used by the scripts and SMOKE programs.
-Depending on what source categories you are modeling, the air quality model that you are using, and the chemical mechanism for that air quality model, choose the correct setting from SPC from Table 4.4, "Valid SPC settings" [151].
-Use the descriptions below the table to decide if the SPC setting will work for your case.
+Depending on what source categories you are modeling, the air quality model that you are using, and the chemical mechanism for that air quality model.
 See the default data files described in Chapter 4, Using SMOKE Scripts [117] for the actual file names that will be used for each source category.
 Where different files are needed for different source categories, the Assigns file will automatically detect this and set the GSPRO and GSREF files accordingly.